muratk5n/thirdwave/en/README.md

 ---

-My entire comm medium is based on 90s movies

----

 Why was "Bob Rumson" Mr Smirkyface so involved in Turner/Brown race?
 Weird isn't it?
 Muckers fight their wars inch by inch...
 Challengers need to close better, covering all angles \#ABC